 Our chiropractors use a combination of spinal manipulation and manual therapy as part of neck pain treatment.
 The professionals treat each patient’s needs differently.
 They will come up with a specialized treatment plan that addresses the pain root cause.

-The following treatments are some of the standard possible chiropractic treatment for neck pain.
+The following chiropractic treatments are some of the standard possible chiropractic treatment for neck pain.
 As stated, the actual treatment plan will depend on the chiropractor’s diagnosis.
 T98 chiropractors will thoroughly explain the treatment options available to tackle your specific needs.
 Here are some spinal manipulation techniques that the chiropractor uses in restoring the neck’s normal functioning.

 The Flexion-distraction technique is a gentle spinal manipulation where the chiropractor uses hands-on pumping action on the intervertebral disc.
 Instead of using direct force, the pumping action stimulates the intervertebral disc, allowing them to heal quickly.